recursivetree/seat-info/documentation.md

 # The syntax
-The syntax of the editor is quite similar to html, but it's not exactely the same.
+The syntax of the editor is quite similar to html, but it's not exactly the same.
 It only supports a small subset of html listed in this documentation.

-Currently, the parser is relatively strict, and for example you can't have spaces in the tags where there doesn't need to be one.
-E.g. `<a></a>` is valid, but `< a ></ a>` isn't.

 ## Attributes supported on all elements
 * You can give every element an `ìd` property.